sp18-interns/yash-intern/11-April-2022/README.md

 ### Doubts

 - Had doubts in understanding the method call made by the instance in a different class.
 Resolved by Vishal sir.
+- Doubt in understanding the usage of Match case for more than 20 or larger conditions.
+- Doubt in understanding Liskov Substitution Principle and Dependency Inversion Principle in depth.

 ## Links Read